 Structural and reinforcing iron and steel are important components of buildings, bridges, roads, and other structures.
 Even though the primary metal involved in this work is steel, workers often are known as ironworkers or erectors.
-Although most of the work involves erecting new structures, some ironworkers may also help in the demolition, decommissioning, and rehabilitation of older buildings and bridges.
+Most of the work involves erecting new structures, but some ironworkers may also help in the demolition, decommissioning, and rehabilitation of older buildings and bridges.

 When building tall structures such as skyscrapers, structural iron and steel workers erect steel frames and assemble the cranes and derricks that move materials and equipment around the construction site.
-Workers connect precut steel columns, beams, and girders, using equipment such as spud wrenches and driftpins.
+Workers connect precut steel columns, beams, and girders, using tools like shears, torches, welding equipment, and hand tools.
 A few ironworkers install precast walls or work with wood or composite materials.

 Reinforcing iron and rebar workers use one of three different materials to support concrete:

-Some ironworkers are assemblers and fabricators.
-They fabricate metal in shops, which are usually located away from the construction site.
+Structural metal fabricators and fitters manufacture metal products in shops, usually located away from construction sites.

-Ironworkers help build the supporting structures for bridges and for industrial, commercial, and large residential buildings.
 Structural ironworkers usually work outside in most types of weather, and some work at great heights.
 In doing so, they perform physically demanding and dangerous work.
-As a result, workers must wear safety devices, such as harnesses, to reduce the risk of falls.
-Rod busters must be able to carry, bend, cut, and connect rebar at a rapid pace to keep projects on schedule.
-They spend much of their time moving, bending, and stooping, also physically demanding work.
+Workers must wear safety devices, such as harnesses, to reduce the risk of falls.
+Reinforcing ironworkers must be able to carry, bend, cut, and connect rebar at a steady pace to keep projects on schedule.
+The work is physically demanding, and they spend much of their time moving, bending, and stooping.

 Structural ironworkers who work at great heights do not work during wet, icy, or extremely windy conditions.
 Reinforcing ironworkers may be limited by any kind of precipitation.